 This means that, if you want to sell your property, no one who needs a mortgage to buy will be able to buy it.

-This is because the shorter the lease on a house or flat the less it becomes worth, while the cost of solving the problem rises.
-Banks and building societies don’t want to lend on a short lease property that is quickly becoming worth less than the buyer originally paid for it.
+The shorter the lease on a house or flat the less it becomes worth, while the cost of solving the problem rises.
+Banks and building societies don’t want to lend on a short lease property that is quickly becoming worth less than the buyer originally paid for it, meaning the property can become, potentially, unmortgageable.

 You’ll need to check your lease to find out if you have a short lease.
 If you don’t have a copy your leaseholder, your current mortgage lender or the solicitor or conveyancer who handled the original purchase may be able to help with this.